-However, storage in CD paper sleeves, plastic sleeves, or any other kind of CD or DVD sleeve can damage discs.
+However, storage in CD paper or plastic sleeves, or any other kind of optical disc sleeve can cause damage or deterioration.
 It is worthy to note that the ISO standard for the storage of optical disc media does not recommend their use.

-When discs are stored in sleeves the disc surfaces are in constant contact with the sleeve and every time a disc is removed or inserted into the sleeve scratching occurs.
+When discs are stored in sleeves, the disc surfaces are in constant contact with the sleeve and every time a disc is removed or inserted into the sleeve, scratching occurs.
 The scratches can be more serious when debris is trapped in the sleeve and rubs against the disc surfaces.

-The chemical reactivity of the sleeve and how it chemically interacts with the CD or DVD are other issues.
+The chemical reactivity of the sleeve and how it chemically interacts with the CD or DVD or Blu-ray discs are other issues.
 Sleeves can be made of paper, cardboard, PVC, polyethylene, polyester, Tyvek, or combinations of these or other materials.
 Some of these materials are chemically inert whereas others are not.
 Over time, materials that are reactive will degrade and release agents that will chemically damage CDs and DVDs and may leave deposits of degradation products on the surfaces of a disc.
-Without proper chemical analysis it is difficult to determine if a particular CD sleeve will damage a disc or not.
-Therefore, this is another reason to avoid the use of sleeves for storing CDs, DVDs, and other optical disc media.
+This is evident in the following photograph.

-Various storage albums are available for DVD or CD storage.
+Various storage albums are available for optical disc or CD storage.
 These may or may not have a hard exterior shell.
 If the exterior is rigid then this will provide some physical protection for the discs stored inside.
 However, within the storage album the discs are stored in some form of sleeve.
 Therefore, for the reasons mentioned above, the use of these types of storage enclosures should also be avoided.